 How To Dehydrate Watermelon

 Place the racks in your dehydrator to start the drying.
 I have an Excalibur Dehydrator that states 135 degrees is the temperature for my unit when working with this kind of food product.
 Please check your brand to see what temperature they suggest.
-The time will always depend on the humidity in the room where you are dehydrating your fruit.
+The time will always depend on the humidity in the room where you are dehydrating your fruit and the temperature setting.
 Today this batch of watermelon took about 9 hours.
 No chemicals or preservatives.

 How To Dehydrate Watermelon